-We often get asked by prospects and customers whether they should get a SOC 2 or SOC 3 certification, and what their similarities and differences are.
-So, we decided to get you the right answers straight from our kickass CISO Jose Costa (and if you’ve never met him before, he’s a real security and compliance OG having been a former partner at PwC):
+We often get asked by prospects and customers whether they should get a SOC 2 vs. SOC 3 certification, and what their similarities and differences are.
+So, we decided to get you the right answers straight from our CISO Jose Costa (and if you’ve never met him before, he’s a real security and compliance OG having been a former partner at PwC):

 According to Jose, SOC 3 is “pretty much the same as a SOC 2 in terms of controls”.
 Auditors perform the same work for both SOC 2 and SOC 3, so you might as well get just the SOC 2.

 Compared to a SOC 2, a SOC 3 certification for B2B companies is “not very useful” according to Jose because SOC 3 doesn’t share any of the details and results of the controls your auditor tested.
 A SOC 3 report only shows your auditor’s opinion of how you did during the audit.

 In turn, during your customers’ due diligence on you, they most likely won’t accept a SOC 3 report.
 But if you’re at a B2C company, then a SOC 3 might be good enough proof showing your organization follows good security practices at a high level.

 Note that we don’t want to dissuade you from getting a SOC 3 certification if you want it.
 But, as part of our mission to demystify and automate security, we want to make sure you get the candid truth.

 Get a SOC 2 or SOC 3?
 Or Both?